salcode/find-near-me/README.md

 access-control-allow-origin: *
 ```

 This allows any website to load this file and use it.
+Configuring this varies depending on the web server running the website.
+Typically, it is either Apache or nginx.

+### Apache Server Configuration

 On a server running Apache, this header can be added via an `.htaccess` file in the directory with the following content.